abhishek-kaushik22/llvm-project/llvm/lib/CodeGen/SelectionDAG/README.md

         + If we know the sign bits of both operands are zero, strength reduce to a `urem` instead

+* Note: Most of the vector patterns for these ops are simplified in `SimplifyVBinOp`

 ## Saturated Operators

 + https://github.com/abhishek-kaushik22/llvm-project/blob/CGOfficeHours/llvm/include/llvm/CodeGen/ISDOpcodes.h#L341-L348

 * visitADDSAT
 * visitSUBSAT

+    - Cases

+        + Strength reduction to `add`/`sub` if operands will not overflow

+        + Constant folding

+        + Canonicalization of constant to RHS

+        + Basic algebraic optimizations

 ## Double Precision Multiplication